dschaub95/scverse-2025-workshop/README.md

    uv run python script.py
    ```

-To follow along it would also be good to have an MCP client such as [Cursor](https://www.cursor.com/) or [VSCode](https://code.visualstudio.com/) installed.
+To follow along you should also have an MCP client such as [Cursor](https://www.cursor.com/) or [VSCode](https://code.visualstudio.com/) installed.

 ## 1. MCP Servers in Action

-See MCP servers in action at [biocontext.ai/chat](https://biocontext.ai/chat).
+See MCP servers in action at [https://biocontext.ai/chat](https://biocontext.ai/chat).
 You will be given an API key but the amount of tokens is limited, so please be mindful of your usage.

 Example query:
 ```
 Given the following upregulated marker genes for single-cell cluster in a PBMC dataset, what cell type could this cluster be?
 Marker genes: NKG7, GZMB, GNLY, PRF1, CTSW.
 Make sure to use your available tools and analyze what cell type each gene could belong to.
 Output a summary of your analysis.
 ```

+You can explore our registry here [https://biocontext.ai/registry](https://biocontext.ai/registry).

 ## 2. Build Your Own MCP Server

 Get started by using our [cookiecutter MCP server template](https://github.com/biocontext-ai/mcp-server-cookiecutter):